Anisorf/aicada/blocks/couponext/README.md

   even though it's a logical step.

 Furthermore, coupons can be generated on two "access" levels:
+- Course Specific Upload.
+The base of this, is either a CSV is uploaded, or a CSV is given directly in a textbox containing only the codes to be imported.
+These coupons are not associated to a user, and can be claimed by whoever has the code on whatever course he/she choose.
+  These coupons will then be generated using a background task.

 - Personalized.
 The base of this, is either a CSV is uploaded, or a CSV is given directly in a textbox.
   The needed user information for every coupon to be generated will be the user's name, email address and gender.